lobre/isobuilder/README.md

 # isobuilder

-It allows an Ubuntu ISO to be customised and repacked to create a new ISO.
+It allows an Ubuntu desktop ISO to be customised and repacked to create a new ISO.

 ## Usage